Stax Braintree Payment Gateway

 Why Should You Use a Payment Gateway?

 Payment gateways secure your transactions so you can stay PCI compliant.
-Any business that handles cardholder data needs to be compliant with PCI Data Security Standards.
-Using a gateway is the best way to do this for your online store.
-The gateway encrypts the cardholder’s data so the information stays safe and secure.
+Remember, any business that handles cardholder data needs to be compliant with PCI Data Security Standards, so usinga gateway is the best way to do this for your online store.
+The gateway encrypts the cardholder’s data so the information stays safe and secure, and you can partner with a provider like Stax that takes care of all PCI compliance so you don’t have to spend any extra time thinking about staying compliant.

-Payment gateways also give your customers a quick checkout experience.
+Payment gateways also give your customers a quick, seamless checkout experience.
 Adding too many steps, like creating an account to check out, can bring down a customer’s experience.
 This can make them less likely to want to shop at your store again–and less likely to finish their transaction.
 But payment gateways don’t disrupt the checkout process.
+Plus, using a payment gateway allows you to offer more payment options to your customers, increasing the likelihood of them completing their purchase.

-Instead, they allow you to seamlessly accept payments and encrypt the information so checkout is easy and secure.
+In short, payment gateways allow you to seamlessly accept payments and encrypt the information so checkout is easy and secure, while also creating operational efficiency through automated systems that minimize the need for manual transaction processing.

 What Is a Payment Gateway Fee?